aws/aws-eks-best-practices/content/cost_optimization/cost-effective.md

 ```

-You can do a complete hands-on workshop on EC2 spot instances at the [online AWS EKS Workshop](https://eksworkshop.com/beginner/150_spotworkers/).
+You can do a complete workshop with EC2 spot instances at the [online EC2 Spot Workshop](https://ec2spotworkshops.com/using_ec2_spot_instances_with_eks.html).

-### Recommendation - Use Compute Savings Plan
+### Use Compute Savings Plan

-Compute Savings Plans, a new and flexible discount model that provides you with the same discounts as Reserved Instances, in exchange for a commitment to use a specific amount (measured in dollars per hour) of compute power over a one or three year period.
-The details are covered in the [Savings Plan launch page](https://aws.amazon.com/blogs/aws/new-savings-plans-for-aws-compute-services/).The plans automatically apply to any EC2 instance regardless of region, instance family, operating system, or tenancy, including those that are part of EKS clusters.
+Compute Savings Plans, a flexible discount model that provides you with the same discounts as Reserved Instances, in exchange for a commitment to use a specific amount (measured in dollars per hour) of compute power over a one or three year period.
+The details are covered in the [Savings Plan launch FAQ](https://aws.amazon.com/savingsplans/faq/).The plans automatically apply to any EC2 worker node regardless of region, instance family, operating system, or tenancy, including those that are part of EKS clusters.
 For example, you can shift from C4 to C5 instances, move a workload from Dublin to London benefiting from Savings Plan prices along the way, without having to do anything.

 The AWS Cost Explorer will help you to choose a Savings Plan, and will guide you through the purchase process.
 ![Compute Savings Plan](../images/Compute-savings-plan.png)

-!!! note
-    That compute savings plans does not apply to EKS Fargate yet.
+Note - The compute savings plans does not apply to EKS Fargate yet.

-!!! note
-    The above pricing does not include the other AWS services like Data transfer charges, CloudWatch, Elastic Load Balancer and other AWS services that may be used by the Kubernetes applications.****
+Note - The above pricing does not include the other AWS services like Data transfer charges, CloudWatch, Elastic Load Balancer and other AWS services that may be used by the Kubernetes applications.

 ## Resources
 Refer to the following resources to learn more about best practices for cost optimization.